 - Copy/Paste or typing into a textbox or grid

 Data uploaded via these methods will populate the assay data structures discussed above, creating a structured catalog of analytical data for easy cross experiment analysis.

 Powerful Querying of Sample Lineage

 Consistently structured and centrally organized analytical data enables basic analysis and comparison of experiment results, but the real value of LabKey Biologics lies in the connection that the application makes between this data and the lineage of associated samples.
 Within LabKey Biologics users can view the lineage details of each sample; which bioreactor run a sample is derived from, what media recipe was used, or what molecule is was expressed.
-By connecting these details about a sample’s derivation and physical characteristics to structured data about it’s experimental performance, protein engineering teams can significantly reduce the amount of manual effort required to ask challenging questions of their data.
+By connecting these details about sample context and physical characteristics to structured data about it’s experimental performance, protein engineering teams can significantly reduced the amount of analytical effort required to ask challenging questions of their data.

 Explore LabKey Biologics free for 30-days in our hosted trial environment, or contact us to request a demo.